backube/volsync/docs/usage/kopia/troubleshooting.rst

 **Error Message**: "Kopia ReplicationDestination requires identity configuration"

-**Cause**: Kopia ReplicationDestination cannot automatically determine which snapshots to restore from because the destination doesn't know the source PVC name (part of the hostname) and there may be multiple sources in the repository.
+**Cause**: Kopia ReplicationDestination cannot automatically determine which snapshots to restore from because the destination doesn't know the source identity (username and hostname combination) and there may be multiple sources in the repository.

 **Resolution**: